OwnZones/efpsignal/README.md

 ## History

 The data content framed using ElasticFrameProtocol is promiscuously added and transported.
 The receiver is also given what is sent without any declaration of the content.
-EFPSignal is helping out declaring content and letting only known content pass if configured that way.
+EFPSignal is helping out declaring content and filtering streams of data if configured that way.
 When using MPEG-TS PAT and PMT has been used to declare content extended by using private data.
 The older declaration and signaling of media was designed in a simplex world.
 EFPSignal on the other hand is designed for duplex IP networks for OOB and IB signaling using JSON or binary data types.
-This enables more flexible ways of working with media flows.
+This enables more flexible ways of working with media flows (pub/sub).
 For example, a receiver can subscribe to content after receiving the declaration and deciding on what content to subscribe to.
-It’s also possible to dynamically subscribe and delete content for creating flows adapting to the capacity of the network or the capabilities of the data consumer.
+It’s also possible to dynamically subscribe and delete content for creating flows adapting to the capacity of the network or the capabilities of the consumer.

 ## Credits